What is an “influx” or “emergency” shelter?

 How can influx facilities be improved?

 We recommend influx facilities be required to meet higher minimum child protection requirements when the facilities are in operation for prolonged periods of time and are no longer truly serving as just rapid-response facilities.
-We also recommend that influx facilities be subject to codified restrictions on which children they can house and how long children can remain in care before they need to be transferred to a permanent facility.
+We also recommend that influx facilities be required to meet codified in-person staffing ratio minimums and be subject to codified restrictions on which children they can house.
 We further urge increased monitoring visits to and oversight of influx facilities.

 What can Congress do?